Doodleverse/segmentation_gym/README.md

 * Applying the model (or ensemble of models) on sample imagery, i.e. model deployment

 We have tested on a variety of Earth and environmental imagery of coastal, river, and other natural environments.
 However, we expect the toolbox to be useful for all types of imagery when properly applied.

-This toolbox is designed to work seamlessly with [Doodler](https://github.com/dbuscombe-usgs/dash_doodler), a human-in-the loop labeling tool that will help you make training data for Gym.
-It would also work on any imagery in jpg or png format that has corresponding 2d greyscale integer label images (jpg or png), however acquired.

 ### ✍️ Authors